 Investigation and protective intervention

-- Consult with services involved with the child to understand how the child communicates in order to obtain their views or complete an investigative interview where a child is non-verbal or has significant communication needs.
+- Consult with services involved with the child to understand how the child communicates in order to obtain their views or complete an investigative interview where a child is non-verbal or has significant alternative communication needs.
 It may be appropriate for a support person to be present with the child during an investigative interview.

-- Gather information from relevant hospital staff and other medical professionals where a child is residing in hospital due to complex medical needs about the reported protective concerns, including parental capacity to meet the child’s medical needs.
+- Gather information from all relevant hospital staff (where applicable) and other medical and disability professionals about the reported protective concerns and parental capacity to meet the child’s safety, health and wellbeing needs where the report relates to a child with complex medical needs/and or disability.

 - Confirm if the child has a disability and/or complex medical need in CRIS following completion of the first home visit.
 The disability and complex medical needs fields are mandatory at the Investigation and Assessment phase where a first visit has been recorded.
 For more information on recording disability and/or complex medical needs in the investigation and assessment phase, see the Recording Disability and Complex Medical Needs Information CRIS Guide.